mukeshtiwari/Semiring_graph_algorithm/README.md

 Run `dune build` (ignore the warinings) in this directory to compile the project.
 It will compile the Coq code and generate OCaml code from it (see _CoqProject file).
-Run `dune exec _build/default/executable/schulzecode/main.exe` to run the Schulze method, run `dune exec _build/default/executable/shortestpath/main.exe` to run the shortest path code, run `dune exec executable/widestpathcode/main.exe` to run the shortest-widest path algorithm, etc.
+Run `dune exec _build/default/executable/schulzecode/main.exe` to run the Schulze method, run `dune exec _build/default/executable/shortestpath/main.exe` to run the shortest path code, run `dune exec executable/widestpathcode/main.exe` to run the shortest-widest path algorithm, etc. We have compiled this project with Coq 8.19.1 but if you want to use it any other Coq version, please let us know.

 If you want to verify that your algebra is a semiring, do the following: